genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/index.md

 ## **About Me**

-I’m Genesis S, a passionate Technical Writer based in Canada with experience in software, telecommunications, and biotechnology.
+I’m Genesis Sorto, a passionate Technical Writer based in Canada with experience in software, telecommunications, and biotechnology.
 My expertise lies in crafting user-friendly technical documents that bridge the gap between complex concepts and end-users.